goluckyryan/FSUDAQ/README.md

 `sudo apt install qt6-base-dev qt6-chart-dev libcurl4-openssl-dev`

-I tested with a Raspberry Pi 5 with 8 GB. it works.
+I tested with a Raspberry Pi 5 with 8 GB + A4818 optical-USB adaptor. it works.

 # Compile